EVNdevs/EVN-arduino/docs/actuators/evndrivebase.rst

     Runs drivebase at the given speed and turn rate until a new command is called

-    :param speed: velocity of drivebase (in mm/s)
+    :param speed: Velocity of drivebase (in mm/s)

-    :param turn_rate: turning rate of drivebase (in deg/s)
+    :param turn_rate: Turning rate of drivebase (in deg/s)

     .. code-block:: cpp